Kiffhost/exalted-scripture-understanding/Items/Mortal Weapons & Armour/Item Tags.md

 ```
 [[#Thrown]] weapons cannot be used to parry attacks unless they also carry the [[#Brawl]], [[#Martial Arts]], or [[#Melee]] keyword.
 ## Two-Handed
-This weapon requires the user wield it with both hands, preventing them from holding a [[shield]] or another weapon at the same time.
+This weapon requires the user wield it with both hands, preventing them from holding a [[Shield]] or another weapon at the same time.
 Two-handed weapons grant a +2 bonus to [[Clash]] attacks.
 ## Worn
 Wearable weapons can be removed, but while worn they count as [[#natural]] weapons.
 Equipping or removing a weapon with the worn tag takes an action.
 # Ranged Weapon Tags